sanchitmonga22/AllInVault/docs/opinion_extraction.md

 2. **Testability**: Services can be tested independently
 3. **Flexibility**: Components can be replaced or upgraded individually
 4. **Scalability**: Process can be distributed or parallelized by component
 5. **Extensibility**: New capabilities can be added by creating additional services
+6. **Resilience**: Checkpointing allows resumable operation for long-running processes